-Results in 2021 were derived from teacher assessment (centre assessed grades).
-The processes put in place to obtain these assessments were thorough and robust.
+Results in 2022 were derived from external GCSE and AS/A Level assessment (the two previous years having been centre assessed grades).
 Benchmarking is problematic as method of assessment and internal examinations varied between education providers.
-National performance data for 2020 and 2021 is not being published.
-Nevertheless, outcomes for students at The Arnewood School were broadly in line with those seen nationally where published in national media.
+National performance data is currently not being used by OfSTED in their determination of school performance.
+Nevertheless, outcomes for students at The Arnewood School were broadly in line with those seen published in national media with results closer to those observed in 2019 (pre-pandemic).
 This is true at key stage 4 and in the sixth form which remains high achieving.